Fashion Favorites Nineteen Nighties Wood frame with double mats. Frame service available. |

 'Renter's Roses & Playful Mind Success Tarot' also came from a sketch I made back in the late 1990s of my favorite coffee table, Sedona red rock with my mom's escargot shell sitting on top with a layout from a tarot deck which said to me be PLAYFUL MIND SUCCESS and so back then I did take the hint and did start to take my journey as an artist more seriously.
 I still own the blue vase and have a THING for all items made of glass.

-Renting in the 1990's White Rock, B.C.
-I was lucky to be there for 10 years with a great view living in a little 100-year-old cottage by the sea on a small plot of land that grew two old rose bushes outside my window and because I casually only cared for the roses, they were not always perfect but I liked their scent and still, they grew flowers spite the constant attack of aphids!
+Renting in the 1990s, White Rock, B.C.
+I was fortunate to live there for 10 years, enjoying a great view from my little 100-year-old cottage by the sea on a small plot of land that featured two old rose bushes outside my window.
+Because I only casually cared for the roses, they were not always perfect, but I liked their scent, and still, they grew flowers despite the constant attack of aphids.

 ![]() |